So, How Many People Actually Voted For Kanye West...?

-There’s a lot we still don’t know about the 2020 U.S. presidential election results, which are slowly coming in.
+There’s a lot we still don’t know about the 2020 presidential election results, which are slowly coming in across the United States.
 We know that President Donald Trump fraudulently declared himself the winner early Wednesday morning, and that he is threatening legal action in key states like Michigan and Wisconsin.
 We know that mail-in ballots are still being processed in a number of states, and it’s still too soon to call a winner.
 And we know for certain: Kanye Omari West will not be the next president.

 Advertisement